roobre/refractor/README.md

       EOF
 ```

+The specified command is expected to return a single line containing the mirror URL.
+If more than one line is printed, Refractor will emit a warning and ignore the rest.
+Refractor will echo the command's standard error as log lines with `warning` level.

 ### Implement your own!

-Providers are very easy to implement, as they only need to be able to retrieve a random mirror from a list:
+Providers are very easy to implement in-code, as they only need to be able to retrieve a random mirror from a list.

 ```go
 type Provider interface {